The Friedman Brain Institute sponsors cutting-edge research into the functioning of the nervous system in health and disease.

 Areas of Research

 We conduct our basic and clinical research, both in laboratory animals and humans, in a number of globally recognized laboratories under the auspices of several departments at Mount Sinai.
 Our research takes place at the genetic, molecular, cellular, systems, and behavioral levels, and our objective is to move new discoveries into the clinic as rapidly and efficiently as possible.
-Our research is focused in these areas:
+The faculty at The Friedman Brain Institute focusing on research that include but are not limited to the areas of developmental and regenerative biology, psychiatry, neurosciences, and oncological sciences:

 - Alzheimer's Disease